 Grab a FREE “Have a Go” dictionary here:

-In my experience with using personal dictionaries in my classroom daily, my students improve their awareness of spelling patterns, alphabetical order, and errors in their work.
+In my experience, using personal dictionaries in my classroom daily improves my students’ awareness of spelling patterns, alphabetical order, and errors in their work.

-My students are excited to use their books to find the word they're looking for or add it to one of the blank spaces when they don't.
-I even had one of my Grade 6 students come to class with the personal dictionaries she'd received from me in Grade 2 and 3!
-She was so proud to still have them and pull them out during writing.
+My students are excited to use their books to find the word they’re looking for or add it to one of the blank spaces when they don’t.
+I even had one of my Grade 6 students come to class with the personal dictionaries she’d received from me in Grades 2 and 3!
+She was so proud to have them still and pull them out during writing.

 Since I don’t do traditional weekly spelling tests, my students know I want them to apply the word work and spelling skills I teach them in their daily writing.
 Face it, some students will never be exceptional spellers but can still succeed by learning how to edit and revise more thoroughly in the end stages of the writing process.
 For me, learning to use a tool like this one is as important as mastering the skill.